Man gets jail for punching Roxy Square security guard, says he received hate mail and abuse

 "The surest sign of his remorse is the fact that he had returned to the scene when he realised what he had done and he had returned to the scene to apologise to the victim, even though he knew that by returning, it would lead to his own identification," said Mr Tiwary.

-Mills has also paid a compensation of S$2,000 to the victim and indicated from the start that he wanted to plead guilty.
+Mills has also paid S$2,000 in compensation to the victim and indicated from the start that he wanted to plead guilty.

 "He realises the embarrassment he has caused the victim and he's trying to make compensation by paying the victim something," said the lawyer.
 "He has repeatedly said to me that he regrets his actions.
 They were uncalled for, and he understands that."